ErikBongers/ErikBongers.github.io/lowlevelmacro.md

 process as each layer needs it's own build time.

-Learning how to write macros at the lowest possible level, gives you all the flexibility to write the most demanding macros, while helping you to understand how rust manages macros under the hood (almost).
+Learning how to write macros at the lowest possible level, gives you all the flexibility to write the most demanding macros, while giving you better insight into how rust manages macros under the hood.

 ## Our tutorial macro
 The macro we will be building will allow us to generate an enum and a number of functions based on a